-Layer roasted sweet potatoes with plain full fat yogurt and granola.
+Layer roasted sweet potatoes or berries with plain full fat yogurt and granola.
 Or, serve all ingredients side-by-side in a container.
 Or puree everything in the food processor and serve in a reusable pouch.
-Serve with apple slices (dip briefly in equal parts lemon juice and water to prevent browning) and a favorite green veggie.
+Serve with a favorite green veggie.

 13. Overnight Oats with Yogurt and Berries

 There's no reason you can't do breakfast for lunch—and you could spoon this yogurt and oat mixture into a reusable pouch if that's easier for your toddler.
 Include a sliced fresh veggies, some thawed peas or leftover roasted veggies, whole grain crackers, and/or some beans.

 14. Mini Meat and Cheese Stackers

 Cut cheese and meat slices into small, bite-size shapes and stack with a thin smear of mayo, mustard, or hummus between.
 Serve with whole grain pita bread, toast, or crackers, and a favorite fruit.

 Spread herbed goat cheese onto soft tortillas.
 Slice into wedges for a quesadilla that's great cold.
 Add dried cereal, a small granola bar, and some produce alongside.

 Add water and milk as needed and as preferred.